 - In IMD’s MBA and EMBA programs, CSR and sustainability principles are taught in numerous courses and highlighted in a couple of specific courses.
 All MBA participants take the Business and Society course, which includes presentations by guest speakers on current strong and weak CSR practices.
 MBA elective courses in the areas of CSR and sustainability include Business Sustainability and Business and the Human Prospect, a course in which participants research issues related to health, food and energy.
 The discovery expeditions in both the MBA and EMBA programs expose participants to CSR and environmental sustainability topics.

 - In 2018, the MBA program launched The IMD Stewart Hamilton Scholarship to benefit outstanding women.
 The scholarship reinforces IMD's commitment to attracting a diverse pool of applicants.

-- In the executive education portfolio, the online “Global Leadership in the Cloud course on Building Business Sustainability is offered twice a year and lasts for eight weeks.
+- In the executive education portfolio, the online program on Building Business Sustainability is offered twice a year and lasts for eight weeks.
 Executives learn how to integrate sustainability into the DNA of their organizations, identify the risks and opportunities that sustainability presents, develop a sustainable business model for their organizations and discover how sustainability can make their businesses more competitive.